 There were a couple places setting anchor challenged us, notably at Anse Mitan, but one other I forget which.
 We’d drop the anchor, back her up playing out, set and verify with a 2k RPM tug from the dual 54hp Yanmars.
 Quite a few times we tugged it right out.
 My buddy thought, as we discussed the matter, it might be due to the power of the engines.
 His prior experience on a smaller craft had 45hp engines and we thought that maybe we were overdoing it.
 So we set the hook and tested it at 1500 rpm in Trois Ilets.

 The next thing that compounded the situation was the time of day and condition of the water.
 Arrival was late and the sun had set below the mountains leaving us in dusk and the water was quite turbid.
-My buddy dove the hook but could not get clear line of site.
+My buddy dove the hook but could not get clear line-of-sight.
 We set an anchor alarm and I took two bearings to landmarks which we checked as the evening waned.

 We headed into town that evening and ate at a really good restaurant called the Atomic Cafe which is, sadly, now permanently closed.
 Upon return to the boat, we found everything was AOK.
 No slip, Anchor track normal, landmark bearings still lined up.
 That night we slept well and awoke the next morning safe and sound and still solidly set.